huggingface/ai-blueprint/README.md

 We want to build a tool that can help us answer questions about the Hugging Face ecosystem.
 In reality, this data is nicely structured and available through [Hub API endpoints](https://huggingface.co/docs/hub/en/api), however, we will assume we need to gather data from the Hub blogs website.

-- Scraping: LLM guided web scraping.
+- [WIP 🚧] Scraping: LLM guided web scraping. (can be skipped if you have documents already)
-- RAG: Indexing and optimizing a RAG pipeline.
+- [on hold 🛑] RAG: Indexing and optimizing a RAG pipeline.
+  - Indexing an in memory vector database.
+  - Adding retrieval and reranking models.
+  - Deploying the RAG pipeline to a Hugging Face Space.
+  - Monitoring the RAG pipeline.
+  - Fine-tuning the retrieval and reranking models.
-- Information extraction: Structured information extraction.
+- [on hold 🛑] Information extraction: Structured information extraction with LLMs.
+  - Extracting structured information from the blogs.
+  - Deploying the information extraction pipeline to a Hugging Face Space.
+  - Monitoring the information extraction pipeline.
-- Fine-tuning: Fine-tuning predictive and generative models.
+  - Fine-tuning the information extraction models.
+- [on hold 🛑] Agents: Orchestrate interactions with the other components.

 # Installation and configuration